yujingwyh/gulp-regular-version/README.md

 [gulp](https://github.com/wearefractal/gulp)-regular-version
 ================

-By regular match to the file path, then add the version number
+By regular match to the resource path, then add the version number

 ## Install